-Nancy began her career in the hard sciences – chemistry to be specific.
-After working as a chemist at an oil refinery and then a power company for a time, she became involved in regulatory and environmental affairs, and soon after, left the laboratory entirely to become a lobbyist.
-She served as the Health and Energy Policy Director for the Minnesota Chamber of Commerce, and subsequently became a contract lobbyist at a Minneapolis law firm.
-She attended law school at William Mitchell College of Law, and then clerked for Minnesota Supreme Court Justice Russell Anderson in 2004-05.
-She specializes in tax, education, health and human services, construction and real estate, commerce, and economic development policy.
-Nancy is Treasurer for the Women’s Environmental Institute Board of Directors, and recently joined the Norwegian Chamber of Commerce Board of Directors.
-She competed in the 2000 Women’s Olympic Marathon Trials, and continues to enjoy running, yoga and any type of adventure involving travel, watercolor and pastel painting,
+Nancy began her career working as a chemist at an oil refinery and then a power company.
+She became involved in regulatory and environmental affairs at her workplace, and soon after, left the laboratory entirely to become a lobbyist.
+She served as the Health and Energy Policy Director for the Minnesota Chamber of Commerce, and subsequently became a contract lobbyist at a large Minneapolis law firm.
+She attended law school at William Mitchell College of Law, and then clerked for Minnesota Supreme Court Justice Russell Anderson.
+Nancy formed Hylden Advocacy & Law in 2016.
+Nancy spends her free time painting in her art studio.